-At the beginning of this quarantine, I had hung my cap on the mUber (mom Uber) life and went straight to being a m-acuum (mom vacuum).
+Two years ago, at the beginning of the pandemic, I had hung my cap on the mUber (mom Uber) life and went straight to being a m-acuum (mom vacuum).
 The Schaffer household went to mayhem real quick!
-Now that we’ve settled into our new “normal,” I’m setting guidelines to keep our house looking clean and tidy.
-Well, as clean and tidy as possible with four kids and me, Miss Chaos, living in it.
+Now that we’ve settled into our new normal, I’m setting guidelines to keep our house looking clean and tidy.
+Well, as clean and tidy as possible with four kids, three dogs, and me, Miss Chaos, living in it.

-A big lesson we had been teaching the kids long before quarantine was picking up after themselves.
-It’s more important than ever now, with everyone in the house all day every day.
-Beyond their rooms, encourage your kids to clean up their dishes, their school stuff and any toys as soon as they’re done with it.
+A big lesson we’ve taught the kids since they were little was picking up after themselves.
+It is their home too.
+Beyond their rooms, encourage your kids to clean up their dishes, their school stuff, and any toys as soon as they’re done with them.
 Over time, this will become a natural part of their routine instead of a “chore” and help teach them responsibility.

 The early years of a child’s life are very important for his or her health and development.
 Having a safe and loving home and spending time with family―playing, singing, reading, and talking―are very important.

 It’s important to me for my kids to learn to take ownership of their things and their actions—never forget the ski trip fiasco of 2019.
-During our stay-at-home orders, I really honed in on teaching my kids lessons about staying organized and on top of their things.
+With such a big family, I really hone in on teaching my kids lessons about staying organized and on top of their things.
 Whether it’s organizing their closets or schoolwork, I’ve tried to give them a couple of tasks a week to keep track of.
-Each week, I noticed that they carried themselves differently, almost more maturely with their newfound sense of responsibility.
+Each week, I noticed that they carried themselves differently, almost more maturely, with their newfound sense of responsibility.

 Being a Team Player

-Of course, we’re all getting a little stir crazy here.
-My kids miss their friends.
-They want to have sleepovers and play outside with everyone; they want space to do their own thing.
-On one hand, I’ve seen them act out and get on each other’s nerves.
-But on the other, I’ve seen them all come together in ways I’ve never witnessed before.
+Of course, we all went little stir crazy during the first year of the pandemic.
+My kids missed their friends.
+They wanted to have sleepovers and play outside with everyone; they wanted space to do their own thing.
+On one hand, I saw them act out and get on each other’s nerves.
+But on the other, I saw them all come together in ways I’ve never witnessed before.

 Beyond playing games and collaborating on fun videos, I’ve encouraged them to be team players.
 (Even when they’re not totally on board with what they’re doing.)
-Being a true team player is supporting your team, even when you think your idea is better.
+A true team player supports their team, even when you think your idea is better.